Gay rights groups hail landmark U.N. chief speech backing LGBT+ community

 “The secretary general and the U.N. need to constantly ... and actively work on encouraging them to change policies,” he told the Thomson Reuters Foundation by email.

-Currently, 70-odd countries worldwide still criminalize same-sex relationships.
+Currently, 70-odd countries worldwide still criminalise same-sex relationships.
 Earlier this month, India’s top court scrapped a colonial-era ban on gay sex in a landmark judgment.

 Guterres made his statement on the 70th anniversary of the Universal Declaration of Human Rights, which enshrined human rights at the core of the United Nations’ ethos and work.